shajeeraza12/Multi-Agent-Study-Coding-Assistant/README.md

 ## Project Overview

 This project implements a Multi-Agent System for research, learning, and coding assistance.
-It fulfills Lab 2 requirements for designing and implementing a multi-agent system with LangChain & LangGraph.

 ### What It Does